Franklin C. Sibert: Early years

 Sibert was born on January 3, 1891, in Bowling Green, Kentucky, as a son of future Major General William L. Sibert and his wife Mary Margaret Cummings.
 He attended the United States Military Academy at West Point, New York and graduated on June 12, 1912.
 Several of his fellow graduates, like Sibert himself, would attain general officer rank, such as Gilbert R. Cook, John S. Wood, Wade H. Haislip, Stephen J. Chamberlin, Walton Walker, Harry J. Malony, William H. Wilbur, Robert McGowan Littlejohn, Archibald Vincent Arnold, Millard Harmon, Raymond O. Barton, Albert E. Brown, and Walter M. Robertson.
 He was commissioned a second lieutenant in the infantry on the same date.
 One year later, Sibert married Helen Mildred Rogers on March 4, 1913.

 During World War I, Sibert served with the American Expeditionary Forces (AEF) in France, initially as an aide-de-camp to his father, who commanded the 1st Division from June−December 1917, before commanding a machine gun battalion.
 With the war over, he subsequently served with the allied occupation forces in Germany.

-After the War, Sibert attended the Infantry School at Fort Benning in 1924, the Command and General Staff College at Fort Leavenworth in 1925 and the Army War College in 1929.
+After the war, Sibert attended the Infantry School at Fort Benning in 1924, before going on to attend the Command and General Staff College at Fort Leavenworth from August 1924 until June 1925, where he was a distinguished graduate.
+This was followed some years later by his attendance at the Army War College from August 1928 to July 1929.
 His next few years were spent mainly as a staff officer or in a teaching role, returning to the Command and General Staff College, this time as an instructor.

 In 1934, Sibert served as a battalion commanding officer in the 29th Infantry Regiment and subsequently served in the various infantry positions at Fort Benning or as the Member of the Infantry Board.

 World War II

 In 1939, Sibert spent some time in Michigan as a commanding officer of Fort Wayne or Camp Custer.
 In September 1941 Sibert was promoted to the rank of brigadier general and was appointed to the staff of Lieutenant general Joseph W. Stilwell, Commander of the U.S. Forces in China-Burma-India Theater.
 Sibert accompanied Stillwell in the retreat from Burma in 1942.

 Sibert was then appointed the commanding officer of the 6th Infantry Division.
 He replaced Major General Durward S. Wilson in this capacity.
-He was also promoted to the rank of major general on March 11, 1942 and his assistant division commander (ADC) was Brigadier General Julius Ochs Adler.
+He was also promoted to the rank of major general on March 11, 1942, and his assistant division commander (ADC) was Brigadier General Julius Ochs Adler.
 He participated in the New Guinea and Philippines campaigns.
 He was highly regarded by Lieutenant General Walter Krueger, who in July 1944 radioed his superior, General Douglas MacArthur, about Sibert:

 After commanding the 6th Infantry Division, he commanded the US X Corps from August 1944 until the end of the war.
 Under his command his X Corps participated in the New Guinea, Southern Philippines and Leyte campaigns.